 radio.1 is for 5G interface named "eth2" in UAP-AC.
 Thus the radio.1.devname=eth2. radio.2 is for 2G interface named "eth1" in UAP-AC.

 It is recommended to perform all configurations in the UniFi Controller GUI.
 The config.properties nodes listed in the expandable section below are now included in the Controller and should be configured from there.

 - To change the default NTP server being used,

-- To enable/disable uapsd (some clients may or may not work with uapsd enabl
+- To enable/disable uapsd (some clients may or may not work with uapsd enabled),

-- To enable/disable IGMP snooping (for multicast enhancement, default is enabled)
+- To enable/disable IGMP snooping (for multicast enhancement, the default is enabled)

 - This is to facilitate portal redirect process, most users would never need to change this (note: this is deprecated since 3.2.10)

-- To set minimum RSSI feature related parameters (see linked article for detailed explaination),
+- To set minimum RSSI feature-related parameters (see this article for detailed explanation),

 config.minrssi.UAP_MAC.[ng|na]=[Minimum RSSI value].